IU-PR/Capstone_project/content/docs/2025/Killah/week6.md

  • Fine-tuned model for instruction following - Additional training needed for better instruction adherence when editing text

  • Conducted an interpretability research on what's been going on with projector embeddings.
-Currently investigating the outcomes
+Currently investigating the outcomes: added the Sinkhorn loss that dramatically improved convergence and finally got it off the ground our efforts.
    [Commit](https://github.com/vladkalinichencko/Killah-Prototype/commit/6b04fef6b72aacf2a574030c8983898fec3dd240)
 - **Polina**:Implemented local server llama-cpp to handle problem with asynchrony and model downloading multiple times which drastically increased memory usage.
 Now all models functionality is going through APIs and model is on the server.
 [Commit](https://github.com/vladkalinichencko/Killah-Prototype/commit/5a3df3a3fbfabdc3fe3a585d6e2107d81e5b0289)
     Implemented LoRA functionality for autocomplete and created pipeline for LoRAs for other functions [Commit](https://github.com/vladkalinichencko/Killah-Prototype/commit/0e03f681fa8ac38e7cddfff9be971ae06d08a9d0)